 Clear Browser Cache

 Sometimes, simply clearing the browser cache does the trick.
 Websites use browser caching for better user experience and faster browsing.
 However, as time passes, the cache gets cluttered with data and cookies that are no longer needed.

-To resolve this issue, simply go to your browser’s settings and clear the cache of your specific website by going to All cookies and site data [chrome://settings/siteData?search=cookie].
+To resolve this issue, simply go to your browser’s settings and clear the cache of your specific website by going to all cookies and site data: [chrome://settings/siteData?search=cookie].